jyoti-devops/learning/git/README.md

 ## Start with  installation
     - [Install the git in your machine] (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
     -  open git bash and setup the git config
+    -  git clone from github - any newly created project or create a repo in local and add the remote url of gitup repo
 ## Git basic commands
     -  git config
     -  git init